Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/creating-my-first-webshop/index.md

 There are many reputable "print-on-demand" merchandise providers.
 This means there is no upfront cost for me, while I can get experience selling things online and running that sort of business.
 It means I can slowly try out what looks good, what works, how to create proper merchandise, without much risk.

 As such, **step 1**: create a good collection of merchandise and try to make it work.
 I gave myself a "runway" of about 6 months for this.
-I realized I still had my [old Dutch domain](https://nietdathetuitmaakt.nl) (that used to host this blog years ago), so I repurposed it quickly into a "test webshop".
+I realized I still had my old Dutch domain (`nietdathetuitmaakt.nl`) (that used to host this blog years ago), so I repurposed it quickly into a "test webshop".
 Or, rather, a playground where I could learn all about how to sell merchandise and run an online store with no strings attached.

 I simply used existing free systems for this, which allowed me to get it running in a day or two.
 Behind the scenes, I tried a handful of different POD platforms, dropping the ones that seemed least suitable or trustworthy in the end.
 More articles about _this_ specific adventure will appear in the near future.